Baylee Dipepa: Port Vale

 Dipepa first joined Port Vale at under-9 level.
 He made his first-team debut after coming on as a substitute in a 1–0 win over Crewe Alexandra in an EFL Trophy group stage game at Vale Park on 5 September 2023.
 On 9 December, at the age of 16 years and 331 days old he became the seventh-youngest player in the club's history to play a Football League game when he came on as a substitute for Ethan Chislett in a 1–0 win at Exeter City.
 He signed his first professional contract in January 2024, when manager Andy Crosby and director of football, David Flitcroft went on record to praise his good attitude and future potential.
 He won his first league start under new manager Darren Moore on 27 February, when he picked up an assist in a 2–2 draw with Fleetwood Town.
 He scored his first career goal in a 2–1 home defeat to Shrewsbury Town on 10 March to become the second-youngest goalscorer in the club's history after 16-year-old teammate Jack Shorrock.
 He scored his second goal in a 2–0 win over Bristol Rovers on 29 March after he dribbled the ball from 35 yd into shooting range.
 He signed a contract extension in July 2024 to keep him at the club for three years.
 He was also named as the club's Young Player of the Year.
 Upon his departure, manager Darren Moore said that "although everybody at the club is sad to see Baylee leave, the offer was fantastic for the club".

 Southampton

 On 30 August 2024, Dipepa joined Premier League side Southampton on an undisclosed fee and was assigned to the under-21 squad.
+He was linked with a move to Shrewsbury Town in January 2026, though the deal collapsed after he sustained a serious injury.
+Having scored 14 goals in 28 games for Southampton U21 in the 2024–25 season, injuries limited him to 12 appearances and three goals in the 2025–26 campaign.
+Dipepa signed a three-year contract extension in September 2026.